GerarC/Zettelkasten/README.md

-# zettlekasten
+# Zettlekasten
-This is the repository of my second brain
+This is the repository of my second brain.

+## TODO:
+- [ ] Reconfigure the way I coded names.